Now that I've got a computer what can I do?

 There are thousands of software programs that enable you or your children to learn more about a particular subject.
 Below is a listing of the different programs to give you ideas of what is available.
 You can find many of these programs through your local computer software store or through online computer software stores.

-- Dictionary, Thesaurus, Encyclopedia - There are hundreds of available software versions of dictionaries, thesauruses, and Encyclopedias that you can either use to browse and learn more about everything or as a reference to look up information.
+- Dictionary, Thesaurus, Encyclopedia - There are hundreds of available software versions of dictionaries, thesauruses, and Encyclopedias.
+You may use them to browse and learn more about everything or as a reference to look up information.

-- Geographical or Map software - There are several companies that make very sophisticated geographical and map programs that enable users to learn more about the world or a specific location, lookup directions, find a local store, etc. See our map information page for a listing of free online map services.
+- Geographical or Map software - There are several companies that make sophisticated map programs that enable users to learn more about the world or a specific location, lookup directions, find a local store, etc. See our map information page for a listing of free online map services.